phibr0/obsidian-charts/README.md

 ```
 ![Linechart](https://raw.githubusercontent.com/phibr0/obsidian-charts/master/images/lineChart.png)

-The Line Chart works a bit differently, it only accepts a single series Array.
+The Pie Chart works a bit differently, it only accepts a **single** `series` List.
 But before you start using it remember that Obsidian has the option to create Pie Charts via MermaidJS without any Plugins (<https://mermaid-js.github.io/mermaid/#/pie>).

 ```yaml
     ```chart